Treatments

 Acupressure Massage

-Acupressure massage is the stimulation of acupuncture points using the fingers to relax muscles, relieve tension and harmonise the body.
+Acupressure massage is the stimulation of nodal sites using the fingers to relax muscles, relieve tension and harmonise the body.
 Edmond frequently uses it to help loosen, relax and warm problem areas before acupuncture and to gently mobilise joints at the end of treatment.

 Cupping

 Cupping therapy involves the creation of a vacuum in glass, bamboo or plastic cups placed over specifc acupuncture points or problem areas of the body.
-Depending on the type of cupping used, the strength of suction and the area of application, it can be used to move stagnant Qi or Blood, expel pathogenic factors or strengthen the body.
+Depending on the type of cupping used, the strength of suction and the area of application, it can be used to clear out toxins and stagnant blood accumulated in the muscle tissue, expel pathogenic factors or strengthen the body.
 It is often used in treating musculoskeletal conditions, although it has many other applications.

 Moxibustion